Risking to Learn

 * Understanding the Effect of Risk Aversion on Risk by Bhatt, Newman, Carreras, and Dobson (IEEE, 2004)

-Wendy Priesnitz is Life Learning Magazine’s editor, the author of twelve books, and the mother of two adult daughters who learned without school.
+Wendy Priesnitz is Life Learning Magazine’s editor, the author of thirteen books, and the mother of two adult daughters who learned without school.